 - Authors should obtain permission to reproduce any copyrighted materials (e.g., photographs) they wish to include with their articles.
 Please submit 300 dpi TIFF files.
 Scholastica will accept all your files in series.
 Supply a list of figures and/or tables, including a caption for each, accompanied by a source line and such acknowledgments as are required.
 If you are unable to submit images in this format, please contact the editors.

 HSS generally follows the current edition of the Chicago Manual of Style 17th, with full bibliographic information in footnotes and no bibliography.
-The following guidelines and examples apply for the first full reference; subsequent references should be shortened to author, short title, page number, and reference to the full citation in prior note, in the form of “(cit. n. x).”
+The following guidelines and examples apply for the first full reference; subsequent references should be shortened to author, short title, and page number.

 References to books should include author(s)’ names; complete title of the book in italics; place of publication and publisher’s name; year of publication; and page numbers cited.